 Other possibilities include employer tuition reimbursement plans, private scholarships and loans.
 Private student loans lack the borrower protections offered by federal student loans (things like deferment or forbearance, income-driven repayment plans, and Public Service Loan Forgiveness), so they are usually only borrowed after other sources of aid have been exhausted.

-After graduating, some students may consider refinancing student loans.
+After graduating, some students may consider student loan refinancing.
 Qualifying borrowers can secure a competitive interest rate or preferable terms.
 Refinancing federal student loans will mean they no longer qualify for any federal borrower protections or programs, like deferment or Public Service Loan Forgiveness.

 Applying to graduate school doesn’t have to be overwhelming.
 Start by defining your career goals and determine which programs you want to apply to.
 From there, review the application requirements and set an application timeline.
 This should include things like prepping for any required standardized tests, getting letters of recommendation in order, and writing a statement of purpose.
 Also consider how to pay for the cost of graduate school―options include; federal student loans, scholarships, grants, or private student loans.